Tail Concerto: Audio

+Reception

-ReceptionTail Concerto received a 30 out of 40 from the staff of Famitsu, earning the publication's Silver Award, as well as a 77.5% average score from Dengeki PlayStation, based on individual reviews of 75, 85, 75, and 75.
+Tail Concerto received a 30 out of 40 from the staff of Famitsu, earning the publication's Silver Award, as well as a 77.5% average score from Dengeki PlayStation, based on individual reviews of 75, 85, 75, and 75.

 The game received above-average reviews in the west according to the review aggregation website GameRankings.
 Peter Bartholow of GameSpot called attention to the Japanese import's "pleasant and light" presentation, deeming it "a 3D platformer perfect for gamers of all ages", but ultimately felt that it lacked challenge and was too short.
 Matt Helgeson of Game Informer similarly called the game charming and a "cute-fest" with "delightfully clumsy anime cutscenes", but that the gameplay was "nothing too complex or innovative."
 Adam Cleveland of IGN found Tail Concerto to be "a fun game that is just too short for its own good", calling attention to the game's "great graphics and sound effects", but added that it had little to offer older players who "will most likely require a little more complexity than this".
 He also felt that although the spoken dialogue was "very well done", the translation became "curiously awkward" as the story progressed, and that certain voice samples had a tendency to play over the wrong text.
 GamePro's early review called it "a strange, appealing and above-all harmless game that manages to be fun despite its obscure story and oft-frustrating control."
 Jeff Lundrigan of NextGen advised the reader in his review to pick up the game "on the cheap, if possible, then gather some friends, get in the right frame of mind, and surprise them by throwing this in.
 You'll be a hit until at least the party is over, guaranteed."

 Jeremy Parish of 1Up.com compared the game to the films of director Hayao Miyazaki in 2012, declaring that "CyberConnect2's Tail Concerto and its sequel Solatorobo -- drip with Ghibli style, perhaps more than any other game you can name".
 He would elaborate that the series "comes across as a combination of Laputa and Porco Rosso.
 With a serious-mindedness that belies its whimsical appearance, these games brilliantly embody the essence of Hayao Miyazaki's directorial ethos."

 The game sold approximately 97,000 units in Japan, falling short of CyberConnect and Bandai's original goal, and would reach a grand total of around 150,000 units sold worldwide.